-In this dataset, For each contract statement we will label them with a level of risk.
+In this dataset, For each contract statement, we will label them with a level of risk.
 To make it intuitive we made three levels of risk.

-Risks: Red, Yellow and Blue
+Risks: Red, Yellow, and Blue

 Yellow: This type of risk is not that much of a risk.
 We can say these contain a mid-level of risk associated with.

-Blue: These are the low risk sentences.
+Blue: These are the low-risk sentences.
 Which need to be verified, but if needed these risk types can also be verified.

-So to build this dataset, we will need to label each contract statement with it’s risk and we will follow our earlier methodology to annotate the data, using machine learning and quality assurance systems.
+So to build this dataset, we will need to label each contract statement with its risk and we will follow our earlier methodology to annotate the data, using machine learning and quality assurance systems.

-To build this dataset we have to formulate the whole playbook, and build a mapping which tells us the complete rule according to the formulated label.
+To build this dataset we have to formulate the whole playbook and build a mapping that tells us the complete rule according to the formulated label.
 So what we will do is you will use the same dataset, but this time instead of clause or risk-level we will annotate the associated playbook rule number.
 So a clause statement can have multiple rules associated with it so we will annotate with whatever rule it follows.

 To build the above datasets, we will use a similar set of sentences but with multiple features.
 And we make sure to annotate such a dataset faster.
 Our annotation platform allows us to label such complex hierarchical datasets with ease and the data processing platform allows us to build the required dataset out of that.

-As it involves scraped data and fetched data from unstructured data formats like docx and pdfs, it’s really essential to clean the data properly.
+As it involves scraped data and fetched data from unstructured data formats like Docx and pdfs, it’s really essential to clean the data properly.
 We used several text data cleansing methods to get the data cleaned.

-In this stage of model we will train a multi-class classification model which will help us to identify the clause from the playbook for a particular contract statement.
+In this stage of the model, we will train a multi-class classification model which will help us to identify the clause from the playbook for a particular contract statement.
 To build this model we will use our earlier pre-trained model, using our annotated clause classification dataset we will train this model using deep learning.

 In this stage of model building, we will build a model where it is able to identify the risk level associated with the clause statement.
 So again we will train this model using our pre-trained language model.
-Once it is trained this will help us to identify which risk level it is in terms of Red Risk, Yellow Risk and Blue Risk.
+Once it is trained this will help us to identify which risk level it is in terms of Red Risk, Yellow Risk, and Blue Risk.